-The Arctic Club was founded in 1932 by Sir James Wordie, famous for his journeys to Antarctica (he was with Shackleton on the Endurance), Svalbard, East Greenland and Baffin Island.
-The members are Arctic enthusiasts from the fields of Science, Exploration and Adventure, mainly from the UK, though with an increasing number from overseas.
+The Arctic Club was founded in 1932 by Sir James Wordie, famous for his journeys to Antarctica (with Shackleton on the Endurance), Svalbard, East Greenland and Baffin Island.
+The members are Arctic enthusiasts with a wide range of interests, mainly from the UK, though with an increasing number from overseas.

-Many members of the Club lead or participate on expeditions in the Arctic each year.
-Members of the Club are always willing to offer advice and information about Arctic regions, particularly to young people who are planning expeditions.
+Members of the Club lead or participate on expeditions in the Arctic each year.
+We are always willing to offer advice and information about Arctic regions, particularly to young people planning expeditions.